ahnafahmad/Basic-Java-Problems/README.md

 username: admin
 password: admin@123
  ```
- - Generate 20 random numbers from 0 to 100 and print the max, min and duplicate random numbers (if any).<br>
+ - Generate 20 random numbers from 0 to 100 and print the max, min and duplicate random numbers (if any).<br><br>

  ### Solved